-School-based interventions have evidence of improving not only pupils' wellbeing but also their mental health and behaviour and have been shown to improve outcomes
+School-based interventions have evidence of improving not only pupils' wellbeing but also their mental health and behaviour and have been shown to improve outcomes including resilience and self-esteem, reduce anxiety or depressive symptoms, and prevent violent and aggressive behaviour.
+Mental health interventions have also been shown to improve academic achievement.

-Research shows that children with stronger social and emotional skills are more likely to graduate from college or university, to succeed in their careers, have positive work and family relationships, have good mental and physical health, and to become engaged citizens.13
+Research shows that children with stronger social and emotional skills are more likely to graduate from college or university, to succeed in their careers, have positive work and family relationships, have good mental and physical health, and to become engaged citizens.